Make your own Car Decals and express your personality and style. Below is the complete Vinyl Car Window Decal Sticker

-Have you seen those fun vinyl stickers or decals that people put on the back window of their cars?
+Have you seen those vinyl stickers or decals that people put on the back window of their cars?
 They are so fun and a great way to share with the world what you love.
-Whether it is your family in stick figures, your favorite football team mascot or an exclamation of your true love.
-In this case, that exclamation is bass fishing!

 My husband loves to go fishing for largemouth bass.
-He had been telling me that he wanted a cool fish decal for the back window of his truck for a while.
-Since Father’s day is coming, that gave me the perfect excuse to make it!
+He has been telling me that he wants a cool fish decal for the back window of his truck for a while.